When you no longer trust the social media platforms that you use on a daily basis, what are you supposed to do? Leaving facebook is a struggle.

 The really big problem in all of this is the fact I have facilitated the invasion of my own privacy with my own hands.
 Freely.
 Willingly.
 Pretending to be innocent would be dishonest.
 Innocence looks cute on children.
 On a grown up woman such as myself it would be tacky.
 The time to act is now.

 I applaud people who went ahead and deleted their facebook account.
+Leaving Facebook is clearly the right thing to do.
 However facebook provides me with a rich online interaction with friends and acquaintances that I have come to value.
-Closing down my account feels like severing a bunch of relations.
+Leaving Facebook by closing down my account feels like severing a bunch of relations.
 I love seeing cute baby picture posted by recent parents.
 I enjoy seeing pictures of what somebody made of dinner that day.
 Following people’s travels all over the world makes me feel like I am travelling with them enjoying a tiny residue of their experience.
 I know so many creative and intelligent people.
 Witnessing their adventures inspires me, gives ideas and informs me.
 Some people call facebook an addiction like heroine.
 I disagree.
 Most of us are social beings.
 Facebook, among other platforms, gives us an online outlet for a deeply human desire to be part of a group.
 However, sitting around and waiting for psychopathic CEOs and their happy band of minions to develop a conscience is like the abused wife who is waiting for her husband to change while residing with him.
 I need an alternative to facebook.
+Leaving Facebook is hard.
 Plus I need to convince my social contacts to migrate with me.
 As somebody who has immigrated several times, I am a bit of an expert in the field.
 I can tell you, leaving a place is always painful.
 There are so many new things to get used to.
 But if you take a few friends along the way, the transition becomes less painful.
 Our options are: 1) find a social platform that charges money and therefore cares about its customers.
 Something like the Netflix of social media 2) find a social platform that is free and uses advertising ethically.
 I am not against advertising.
 I am not against profits.
 However I want to know how my info is used .
 I want to be able to choose to participate in it or not and I expect to earn a portion of the profits.
 WhatsApp and Instagram are not an option since they are owned by facebook.
 So I am starting this conversation.
 What are the options that you suggest.
 Leave your comments below.
 Once a list of suggestions is accumulated we can have a poll.
 Vote on our favorite option and then migrate as a group.
 Send a link to this blog post to people you would like to migrate with you so that they can be part of the conversation.
 I am a facebook refugee in search of a new digital homeland.
+Leaving Facebook is a must, but where to?
 The transition will be so much joyful if all you beautiful people make the leap with me.